what’s new in Arkansas below. This statewide guide is packed with up-to-date information on the latest and greatest spots that have recently opened.

 Railyard Bike Park

 The Railyard Bike Park in downtown Rogers is the newest off-road offering for Northwest Arkansas, which is fast becoming an excellent cycling destination.
 It’s named “The Railyard” because it is located only blocks from the Arkansas-Missouri railroad and some obstacles are made from recycled trains.
 Its signature piece is a full-scale rail car set on real railroad tracks that bikers ride through.
 This dirt jump bike park features wall rides, “whale tales” and concrete lips.
 The park is designed to accommodate riders of all different skill-levels, beginner to expert, and different types of bicycles, striders to full suspension bikes and dirt jumpers to BMX.
-It is open daily from 6 a.m. to 9 p.m., has lights, a pavilion, restrooms, water fountains, bike wash station, observation decks, dog park, and a large parking lot.
+It is open daily between the hours of 6 a.m. and 9 p.m. and has lights, a pavilion, restrooms, water fountains, bike wash station, observation decks, dog park, and a large parking lot.

 CONTACT: 299 E. Cherry St., 479-621-1117, www.RogersAR.gov/Facilities/Facility/Details/The-Railyard-57